-Gibson Home Health Services began, along with a newly renovated four-bed Critical Care Unit and a twelve-bed Telemetry Unit.
+Gibson Home Health Services began, and a newly renovated four-bed critical care unit and 12-bed telemetry unit opened.

-The Gibson County Art Gallery was opened on the current second floor of the hospital.
-The Gibson County Art Guild continues to place new art from local artists in this gallery area for the enjoyment and pleasure of Gibson County residents.
+The Gibson County Art Guild, in conjunction with the hospital, created the Gibson County Art Gallery on the second floor.
+The Art Guild continues to place new pieces from local artists in the gallery for the enjoyment and pleasure of Gibson County residents.

-An Open House was held for a newly finished Labor/Delivery/Recovery (LDR) Room.
+An Open House was held in February for the newly finished Labor/Delivery/Recovery (LDR) room.

 June 24, 2001

-A newly renovated Rehab area on the first floor was officially opened to the public.
-It was named STAR One Rehab.
+STAR One Rehab on the hospital's first floor opened to the public.

-Gibson General Hospital becomes a critical access hospital.
+Gibson General Hospital becomes a critical access hospital on December 15.

-Gibson General Hospital opens the Respiratory Disease Clinic (Black Lung Clinic) for persons with chronic lung disease or those diagnosed with Black Lung Disease.
+Respiratory Disease Clinic (Black Lung Clinic) created for persons with chronic lung disease or those diagnosed with Black Lung Disease.

-An Open House was held to show off the hospital's latest renovations the Fourth Floor Medical, Surgical and Pediatrics Nursing Unit.
-The unit offers private rooms with internet access.
-Also remodeled were the nurses station, quiet room, conference room, and two nursing sub-stations.
+Fourth floor medical, surgical and pediatrics nursing units were remodeled to include private rooms with internet access.
+Also remodeled were the nurses’ station, quiet room, conference room, and two nursing sub-stations.

-Lifestyles Diabetes Center is opened.
-The Lifestyles Diabetes Center provides a self-management education program for people diagnosed with diabetes.
-Self-management education is an essential component of diabetes treatment.
+Lifestyles Diabetes Center opens to provide a self-management education program for people diagnosed with diabetes.

 Gibson General Hospital works with CPSI to implement a system-wide electronic health record.

-Gibson General Hospital Pain Management Center opened on the 2nd floor.
+Gibson General Hospital Pain Management Center opens on the hospital's second floor.

-Gibson General Hospital entered into a formal management agreement with Deaconess Health System.
-The goal of this agreement is to enhance services, increase care coordination and clinical integration between the healthcare providers and the communities they serve.
+In December, Gibson General Hospital enters into a formal management agreement with Deaconess Health System in Evansville, IN.
+The goal of this agreement is to enhance services, and increase care coordination and clinical integration between the health care providers and the communities they serve.
 No assets were purchased and Gibson General Hospital remains a local, independent hospital.